rd--/blksc3/md/glossary.md

 The blocks in the toolbox are organised into categories, which may be further organised into sub-categories.
 Blocks in the same category are assigned the same colour.

+## Cleanup

+The _Cleanup_ button tidies the current drawing.
+Among other tasks it will move any obscured blocks into an open area.
+The _Cleanup_ button can be selected using the _o_ access key.

+## Clear

+The _Clear_ button deletes the current drawing.
+The _Clear_ button can be selected using the _k_ access key.

 ## Code Generator